-Trump on possible shutdown: ‘If it happens, it happens’
+Trump says of possible shutdown: ‘If it happens, it happens’

 - Who is Madeleine Westerhout, Trump's 27-year-old secretary and gatekeeper to the president?

+Seated with Senate Majority Leader Mitch McConnell, House Speaker Paul Ryan and other GOP leaders, Trump said they would discuss “how we can responsibly fund the government, protect American taxpayers and defend American security.”

-Trump says the lawmakers have made tremendous progress.
+He said the lawmakers had made tremendous progress.

+Congress is aiming to approve at least three compromise bills that would fund a large portion of the government, including the military and most civilian agencies, before the new budget year begin Oct.
+1.

+Asked Wednesday whether he intended to urge Trump to not force a government shutdown this fall, Ryan, R-Wis., said, “No, I don’t think I have to do that.”